 Is there a common European army?

-No, there is no "European army".
+No, there is no standing "European army".
 Defence and security are primarily the responsibility of each member state.
-The EU has a Common Security and Defence Policy (CSDP), focused mainly on peacekeeping, post-disaster reconstruction, and border monitoring.
-Participation by member states in such operations is voluntary.
+The EU runs a Common Security and Defence Policy (CSDP), focused mainly on peacekeeping, humanitarian assistance, and training β and participation in any given operation is always voluntary.

 Iceland's special position and neutral states